intel/dffml/docs/arch/alice/discussion/0004/reply_0000.md

+- We’re enabling a two way sync between time.
+We can write any chain of system contexts.
+A two way sync of state across representations of state with integrated risk management.
 - Understand all the layers of the stack.
 Understand calling conventions within and between them as protocols.
 Represent via heterogeneous serialization format (web3)
 - Its like SWIG but cross everything via always option to I/O to web3
 - Alice, the AI, the entity, is what understands how to initiate communication with and work with any other entities under any organizational or other constraints to get a job done, to move strategic principals in desired direction.
 People who don’t speak the same language moving a couch.
 Communication requires context and may involve language but requires a shared agreement on “reality”